P-28032002/Newsletter_Service/README.md

 ## Emails

-I have used prathammadhani@gmail.com gmail ID as newsletter service mail.Parth Sharma (prathammadhani28@gmail.com) subscribed to the sports as domain of interest, so our newsletter service has sent him the pre-defined sport news after every one minute (specific time interval).
+I have used prathammadhani@gmail.com gmail ID as newsletter service mail.
+Parth Sharma (prathammadhani28@gmail.com) subscribed to the sports as domain of interest, so our newsletter service has sent him the pre-defined sport news after every one minute (specific time interval).

 <img src="/Results/Parth_Sharma_output.jpg">